 Planning on doing a face mask or a different face treatment?
 Make the most of your time by wearing a mask on your eyes simultaneously to further relax the eye area along with the rest of your face.
 Add under eye gels under your mask for the eyes or use a heated mask for the eyes to stimulate the skin around your eyes can also work in tandem with eye creams.
 Combo-ing your skincare routine like this can also make it a shorter, easier routine!

 Whether you’re the type to pass out as soon as the plane hits the runway or if you’re never able to sleep on a plane, wearing eyes masks can be a huge help to you.
 Using them on your flight can help with:

 - Fighting puffy eyes

-The noise, anxiety from flying, stress on your body from being in a higher altitude, and light from the windows can make it impossible to get some sleep.
-Eye masks block noise, distractions, and light.
-While eye masks may not specifically protect from harmful UV rays, they are great for some protection of harsh lights from the Sun and cloud refraction.
+The noise, anxiety from flying, stress on your body from being at a higher altitude, and light from the windows can make it impossible to get some sleep. they block noise, distractions, and light.
+While they may not specifically protect from harmful UV rays, they are great for some protection from harsh lights from the Sun and cloud refraction.